hauntsaninja/pyp/README.md

 <sub>\*If you use wildcard imports, we will need to import those modules if there remain undefined
 names, though we skip this in the happy path.
 If this matters to you, definitely don't `from tensorflow import *` in your config! </sub>

+#### I have questions!

+There's additional documentation and examples at [FAQ](https://github.com/hauntsaninja/pyp/blob/master/FAQ.md).
+If that doesn't answer your question, please open an issue!

 ## Related projects